AviatrixSystems/Docs/HowTos/config_paloaltoVM.rst

 4. Configure VM-Series ethernet1/1 and WAN Zone
 -------------------------------------------------

-Once login, click Network tab, you should see a list of ethernet interfaces.
+Once logged in, click on the Network tab and you should see a list of ethernet interfaces.
 Click ethernet1/1 and configure as the following screenshot.

  - Click Network tab